The referrals process is for urgent cases.

 - If you are stating that the referral is "urgent", please specify why.

 - You can suggest if you prefer that the patient be seen via Videoconference (particularly for remote / outlying communities), or in Outreach clinic (presently in Prince George, Nanaimo, Victoria, and Kelowna).
-Not all requests can be honored.
+Not all requests can be honoured.

 - A division member will triage the referral and a cover letter will sent back to the referring office.
 Please take this as a receipt of referral and unless specified, no action is required.
 Our booking secretary will contact the families directly with the appointment, usually one month prior to the appointment.